-4.66.
+4.67.
 Considerations for the testing of instrumentation and control systems at a research reactor should include the following:

-- Locating and installing sensors such that their testing and calibration can preferably be performed at their location, including at equipment for draining, drying, decontamination, isolation and ventilation where applicable; - (b) Locating test devices and test equipment in areas with sufficient space and convenient to the equipment to be tested; - (c) Provisions to ensure the safety of operating personnel during the test including measures to deenergize equipment and prevent its inadvertent use; - (d) The convenience of the indications of component status and the test connections.
+- (a) Locating and installing sensors such that their testing and calibration can preferably be performed at their location, including atthose for equipment for draining, drying, decontamination, isolation and ventilation, where applicable; - (b) Locating test devices and test equipment in areas with that have sufficient space and that are convenient to the equipment to be tested; - (c) Provisions to ensure Ensuring the safety of operating personnel during the test, including through measures to deenergizede-energize equipment and prevent its inadvertent use; - (d) TheEnsuring convenience of the indications of component status and the test connections.

-4.67.
-Communications equipment necessary to support the testing of instrumentation and control systems at a research reactor.
+4.68.
+Communications equipment is necessary to support the testing of instrumentation and control systems at a research reactor.
 The design of instrumentation and control systems important to safety should include provisions to automatically alert (e.g. by the use of alarms) operating personnel that channels or components are in test mode.

-4.68.
+4.69.
 When channels of safety systems are tested, the performance of the safety function should not be compromised.
-In particular, the single failure criterion should still be fulfilled, for example, channels of safety systems being tested should be placed in trip condition during the testing when relevant, considering the implemented protection logic.
+In particular, the single failure criterion should still be fulfilled{5[±]} for example, channels of safety systems being tested should be placed in trip condition during the testing_a when relevant, considering the implemented protection logic implemented in the system.

-4.69.
+4.70.
 Any impacts that the tests on instrumentation and control systems might have on assumptions made in the safety analysis should be considered.

-4.70.
-Administrative controls prior to performing on-line tests on safety systems should be considered.
+4.71.
+Administrative controls should be considered prior to performing on-line tests on safety systems should be considered.